Andrew Henderson

 Colombia is an increasingly popular destination for both foreign investment and expat living.

-Colombia is near the forefront in leaders of Latin America when it comes to entrepreneurship, abundant natural resources and a growing middle class.
-It’s true that things move at a slower pace here — and the country still relies heavily on oil, sugar and coffee exports to sustain its economy — but a surge in its tech industry over the last decade has brought in many international companies and investors.
+Colombia is among the leaders in Latin America when it comes to entrepreneurship, abundant natural resources, and a growing middle class.
+It’s true that things move at a slower pace here — and the country still relies heavily on oil, sugar, and coffee exports to sustain its economy — but a surge in its tech industry over the last decade has brought in many international companies and investors.

-The Digital Talent initiative is producing a talented and educated workforce for start-up companies with thousands of Colombians receiving post-graduate degrees in engineering and computer science programs every year.
+Digital talent initiatives have produced a talented and educated workforce for startup companies, with thousands of Colombians receiving post-graduate degrees in engineering and computer science programs every year.

 The Colombian government has been building the market over the years.
 In addition, it invested billions of dollars to expand its high-speed broadband access to a greater amount of Colombia.

-This initiative will allow smartphone and tablet users free access to the internet without data charges.
-It will provide businesses with a greater connection to a wider workforce.
-And locals will have access to more opportunities for employment and educational programs, particularly in the tech world.
+Initiatives like the one launched by Mark Zuckerberg back in 2013 allowed smartphone and tablet users free access to the internet without data charges, providing businesses with a greater connection to a wider workforce.
+Locals now have access to more opportunities for employment and educational programs, particularly in the tech world.

 Colombia is steadily developing its infrastructure to create a booming tech ecosystem.
 In fact, the whole Colombian economy is doing quite well.
-Despite the blow of low oil prices, Colombia is one of Latin America’s strongest and fastest-growing economies.
+Colombia is one of Latin America’s strongest and fastest-growing economies.

 Colombia’s Vibrant Culture

-With around 48 million people and 440,000 square miles, Colombia includes an Atlantic and Pacific coast, islands, rain forest, Andean peaks, and plains.
-It connects to Central America via Panama and borders Peru, Ecuador, Brazil and Venezuela.
+With around 48 million people and 440,000 square miles, Colombia includes an Atlantic and Pacific coast, islands, rain forests, Andean peaks, and plains.
+It connects to Central America via Panama and borders Peru, Ecuador, Brazil, and Venezuela.

 The food in Colombia is as rich in variety as its different regions.
-Depending on where you are located, you can expect to enjoy classic dishes that include grilled meats, chorizo, beans, rice and fresh avocado and tomato.
-Many soups are served in a traditional manner which will typically include chicken and potatoes.
+Depending on where you are located, you can expect to enjoy classic dishes that include grilled meats, chorizo, beans, rice, and fresh avocado and tomato.
+Many soups are served in a traditional manner, which will typically include chicken and potatoes.
 In coastal areas, an array of seafood is abundant.
-Various fish and lobsters are severed up with coconut rice and sweet plantain patties.
+Various fish and lobsters are served with coconut rice and sweet plantain patties.

 Spain’s influence is still seen in many aspects of Colombian culture.
 For instance, Catholicism continues to be the main religion.
-Spanish is the primary language and offshore businessmen and expats enjoy the fact that Colombians do not have a strong accent.
+Spanish is the primary language, and offshore business people and expats enjoy the fact that Colombians do not have a strong accent.
 In fact, they speak clearer Spanish than many other parts of Latin America.

 While Colombia’s architecture reflects its 17th-century Spanish colonial roots, the 19th century brought an entirely new style known as the republican — a movement that represented the independence of Colombian art.
-Art is ornate and innovative with a strong historic background.
-Jewelry, paintings, fabrics, and sculptures are long recognized traditions of Colombia, dating back to over a millennia ago.
+Art is ornate and innovative with a strong historical background.
+Jewelry, paintings, fabrics, and sculptures are long-recognized traditions of Colombia, dating back to over a millennia ago.

-The literary art scene is known world-wide with authors like Jorge Isaacs and Nobel Prize winner Gabriel Garcia Marquez, author of 100 Years of Solitude.
-The music scene throughout Colombia comes from a mix of influences including African, European (mostly from Spain), native indigenous and American.
+The literary art scene is known worldwide with authors like Jorge Isaacs and Nobel Prize winner Gabriel Garcia Marquez, author of 100 Years of Solitude.
+The music scene throughout Colombia comes from a mix of influences, including African, European (mainly from Spain), native indigenous, and American.

 Safety in Colombia

 Cities like Medellín are turning a new page with heightened security and city transformations, including newly built public libraries, schools, and parks city-wide.
-The homicide rate has decreased by almost 80% from 1991 to 2010.
+The homicide rate has decreased significantly since the 90s and has been stable since 20214.
 Innovative and sustainable transportation provides safer and quicker ways for people to commute throughout the city.

-On a positive note, Forbes included Colombia in its list of “Coolest Places to Visit“.
-The country has noticed the increased publicity and has made security a greater priority in its major cities.
+On a positive note, Forbes included Colombia in its list of The 23 Best Places To Travel Around The World In 2023.
+The country has noticed the increased publicity and has prioritized security in its major cities.
 Most expats say that the areas where they go in Colombia feel perfectly safe.

 Real Estate and Housing in Colombia

-Bogota, Medellin, Cali, Santa Marta and more are all cities equipped with a great infrastructure and a decent real estate market for investing.
+Bogota, Medellin, Cali, Santa Marta, and more are all cities equipped with great infrastructure and a decent real estate market for investing.
 Recent government incentives to invest in real estate can land you citizenship in the country with little effort.

-Property in Colombia is still extremely affordable.
-Regardless, I would still suggest you seek out a professional or partner when purchasing to help with translating, navigating, and knowing how to avoid property scams that can take place.
+Property in Colombia is still highly affordable.
+Regardless, we still suggest you seek out a trustworthy professional for your real estate planning to help navigate complexities and avoid property scams.

-Once you find the right connection, real estate in Colombia can be a great deal for open-minded expats and investors looking to relocate or for good rental yields in properties.
+Once you find the proper connection, real estate in Colombia can be a great deal for open-minded expats and investors looking to relocate or for good property rental yields.

 Second Citizenship in Colombia

 After spending as little as five years in the country, you can apply for naturalization.
-A Colombian passport is much better than it used to be and will grant you visa-free access to over 100 countries, including Europe’s Schengen Area and traditionally difficult countries like Russia.
+A Colombian passport is much better than it used to be and will grant you visa-free access to over 130 countries, including Europe’s Schengen Area and traditionally difficult countries.

 As a dual citizenship country, you will not have to renounce your current citizenship to become a citizen of Colombia.